 WARD 4 PRIORITY PROBLEM STATEMENT AFFECTED AREAS 1.
-Water Need for a Reservoir Zomba Need for the upgrading of water supply systems Zomba, Lihawu, Gedlembane Need for Jojo tanks & Boreholes Mountain View, Maphakama, Ngobiyane; Zomba; Ngobiyaneni There is no infrastructure in the other side of the area Far west from Gudlumgwenya; the area between ward 2 & ward 4 to the river stream.
-There is infrastructure but no water Ngobiyane, The Hills They don't have water because Silulumanzi has cut the main pipe Lihawu There is a problem of illegal connection.
-Jojo tanks are stolen Entire ward 2.
-Roads &Storm water Need for the upgrading/pavement of all sub-side roads Zwelisha; Vukasambe; Mamelodi; Maphakama; Part of Zomba and on the way to the Clinic Need for access roads Gedlembane & Maphakama Need for foot & vehicle bridges Mamelodi to Maminza, Moyeni to Sabane High School, Ngobiyanini.
-Need for speed humps 701 road Need for traffic control officers (children crossing) Maphakama & Zwelisha Need for storm water drainage Zwelisha Need for completion of Matshebula bus route Zwelisha at clinic 3.
-Electricity Need for household connections Maphakane, Part of Zomba (Ngobiyanini), Part of Moyeni & Zwelisha, Banda, Zomba next to Sabane high school There is a problem of power cuts; need for the upgrading of power Etinkukwini Need for streets lights Lihawu (White House), Mamelodi, Maphakama & Part of Zwelisha next to the community hall Need for the maintenance of the existing streets lights Mathebula road & Zwelisha road 4.Sanitation Need for VIP toilets Entire ward Need for sewerage system Entire ward 5.Housing Need for RDP houses Entire ward 6.
-Safety & Security Need for the 24 hrs visibility of SAPS (to patrol at the area) Bus stops; Mkiweni store Need for the upliftment of the CPF Entire ward 7.Health Need for a clinic Mamelodi, Lihawu Need for mobile clinic (temporary measure) Lihawu, Mamelodi 8.
-Community Need for sports ground Mamelodi; Zwelisha facilities Need for levelling of sports field Lihawu high school; Vukasambe
+Water Need for a Reservoir Zomba Need for the upgrading of water supply systems Zomba, Phakane Need for Jojo tanks & Boreholes Ngobiyane; Zomba; Ngobiyaneni There is no infrastructure in the other side of the area Zomba There is infrastructure but no water Ngobiyane, The Hills (1) There is a problem of illegal connection.
+Jojo tanks are stolen Entire Ward 2.
+Roads &Storm water Need for the upgrading/pavement of all sub-side roads Zwelisha and Phakane Need for access roads Zwelisha Need for foot & vehicle bridges Mamelodi to Maminza, Moyeni to Sabane High School, Ngobiyanini.Zomba Need for speed humps 701 road, Zwelisha Need for traffic control officers (children crossing) Zwelisha Need for storm water drainage Zwelisha Need for completion of Zwelisha bus route Zwelisha at clinic 3.
+Electricity Need for household connections Maphakama Need for streets lights Part of Zwelisha next to the community hall Need for the maintenance of the existing streets lights Mathebula road & Zwelisha road There is a problem of power cuts; need for the upgrading of power Etinkukwini and Zwelisha 4.Sanitation Need for VIP toilets Entire ward Need for sewerage system Entire ward 5.Housing Need for RDP houses Entire ward 6.
+Safety & Security Need for the 24 hrs visibility of SAPS (to patrol at the area) Bus stops; Mkiweni store Need for the upliftment of the CPF Entire ward 7.Health Need for a clinic Mamelodi, Lihawu Need for mobile clinic (temporary measure) Zwelisha & Phakane Extension of clinic and 24hr operation Zwelisha Clinic 8.
+Community Need for sports ground Zwelisha facilities Need for levelling of sports field Lihawu high school; Vukasambe primary school; Sabane high school & Zwelisha primary school 9.
+Education Need for a combined school Zwelisha Primary 10.
+LED Need for a shopping complex Zwelisha

-WARD 4

-PRIORITY PROBLEM STATEMENT AFFECTED AREAS

-primary school; Sabane high school & Zwelisha primary school

-9. Education Need for a primary school Maphakama

-10. LED Need for a shopping complex Lihawu

 WARD 5 PRIORITY PROBLEM STATEMENT AFFECTED AREAS 1.
-Water Need for the construction of package plant at Phola.
-Phola, Bhekiswako & Salubinda There is infrastructure at Bhekiswako but no water Bhekiswako Need for six (06) boreholes Entire ward 2.Electricity Need for 20 high mast lights Entire ward Need for household electrification (104 household) Phola and Bhekiswayo 3.Roads & storm Need for 4 low level bridges Entire ward water Need for 5 footbridges Entire ward Need for the paving of all streets Entire ward Need for bus road to be tarred Komani Need for storm water drainage Entire ward 4.Sanitation Need for septic tanks & flushing toilets Entire ward 5.Community hall Need for the community hall as it was budgeted since 2002 Entire ward 6.
-Sports facilities Renovations & upgrading of sports facilities Entire ward 7.Housing Need for RDP houses Entire ward 8.Cemeteries Need for the upgrading of the road to the cemeteries Entire ward Need for concrete palisade fencing Entire ward Need for toilets in the cemeteries Entire ward 9.
-Waste collection Need for removal of waste Entire ward
+Water Need for the construction of package plant at Phola Phola, Bhekiswako & Salubindza There is infrastructure at Bhekiswako & Salubindza but no water Bhekiswako; Salubindza & Sibamba Need for six (06) boreholes Entire ward 2.Electricity Need for 20 high mast lights Entire ward Need for household electrification (104 household) Phola and Bhekiswayo 3.Roads & storm Need for 4 low level bridges Entire ward water Need for 5 footbridges Entire ward Need for the paving of major streets Engulubeni; Celani primary school & Sukani Need for bus road to be tarred Komani & Salubindza Need for storm water drainage Entire ward Need for 2 speed humps Entire ward 4.Sanitation Need for septic tanks & flushing toilets (pit toilets) Entire ward 5.Community hall Need for the community hall as it was budgeted since 2002 Entire ward 6.
+Sports facilities Renovations & upgrading of sports facilities Entire ward 7.Integrated human settlement Need for houses Entire ward 8.Cemeteries Need for the upgrading of the road to the cemeteries Entire ward Need for concrete palisade fencing Entire ward Need for toilets in the cemeteries Entire ward 9.
+Waste collection Need for removal of waste Entire ward 10.
+LED Need for skills development programmes on tourism & entrepreneurship Entire ward 11.
+Education Need a school Salubundza Need for admin block, laboratory & library Celani 12.
+Safety & security Need for 24hours visibility of police Entire ward